organisciak/dissertation/document/2_crowdsourcing.md

 For example, the Glasgow team encourage fast turnaround, reducing rating click counts, pre-loading pages, and floating the assessment question [@mccreadie_university_2011].
 Earlier, the same team crowdsourced judgments for the TREC Blog track with a design that color coded completed tasks based on whether they matched other raters and a gold standard [@mccreadie_university_2011].

 Grady and Lease also explored the effect of changing human factors on information retrieval relevance judging through Mechanical Turk [-@grady_crowdsourcing_2010].
 They considered four factors: terminology, base pay, offered bonus, and query wording.
 Though their findings were inconclusive, their study provides guidance on the issues related to this form of study.
-The proposed dissertation builds upon Grady and Lease's work, as well as other parameterization studies like Mason and Watts [-@mason_financial_2010], by evaluating more drastic deviations from the core structure of a paid crowdsourcing task.
+This dissertation builds upon Grady and Lease's work, as well as other parameterization studies like Mason and Watts [-@mason_financial_2010], by evaluating more drastic deviations from the core structure of a paid crowdsourcing task.

 The effect of wording and terminology, one of Grady and Lease's focal points, has often been alluded to as a factor in crowdsourcing, including in Library and Information Science work.
-In writing about The Commons, a successful museum crowdsourcing project with Flickr, the Library of Congress reported that the "text announcing the Commons ("This is for the good of humanity, dude!!') struck just the right chord" [@springer_for_2008].
+In writing about The Commons, a successful museum crowdsourcing project with Flickr, the Library of Congress reported that the "text announcing the Commons ('This is for the good of humanity, dude!!') struck just the right chord" [@springer_for_2008].

 Alonso and Baeza-Yates have also written about the effect of different parameterizations of paid crowdsourcing tasks, considering the quality of relevance judgments with varying numbers of contributors evaluation each task, topics per task, and documents per query.
 In doing so, they cite interface design as the most important part of experimental design on Mechanical Turk and recommend following survey design guidelines and provided clear, colloquial instructions [@alonso_design_2011].
 This study agrees with their sentiment, and strives to formally understand and articulate the differences that interface design influences in crowdsourcing.